zapata-engineering/orquestra-core/docs/guides/circuits.rst

 What this guide covers
 ======================

-This guide is an in-depth dive into the ``Circuit`` class within Orquestra Core.
-In it, we'll cover advanced capabilities that can be performed using ``Circuit``\ s like using symbolic gates, creating your own gates, and building decomposition rules.
+This guide is an in-depth dive into the :class:`Circuit <orquestra.quantum.circuits.Circuit>` class within Orquestra Core.
+In it, we'll cover advanced capabilities that can be performed using :class:`Circuit <orquestra.quantum.circuits.Circuit>` s like using symbolic gates, creating your own gates, and building decomposition rules.
 If you're looking for a place to get started, please see :ref:`the basics tutorial <creating_basic_circuits>` before diving into the advanced capabilities here.

 The problem
 ===========

-In this guide we will use the example of creating a QAOA circuit to solve a 3-node, fully-connected maxcut problem as motivation for showcasing the capabilities of ``Circuit``\ s in Orquestra Core.
+In this guide we will use the example of creating a QAOA circuit to solve a 3-node, fully-connected maxcut problem as motivation for showcasing the capabilities of :class:`Circuit <orquestra.quantum.circuits.Circuit>` s in Orquestra Core.
 Our :ref:`Basic QAOA Tutorial <qaoa>` walks through using Orquestra Core's built-in QAOA functionality to solve the problem from circuit creation through to a final result.
 Here, we'll do a smaller example and build the circuit we can use to solve the problem later.

 Here is the overall circuit we want to build: